Andreasq99/phyz/README.md

 7. [Questions](#questions)

 ## Description <a name="description"></a>
 A simple n-body physics simulator.
-Written using the LÖVE API for Lua.
 I also use this as a background when I stream video games!

+Uses the LOVE API for Lua, and this JSON library: [rxi/json.lua](https://github.com/rxi/json.lua)

 ## Installation <a name="installation"></a>
 ### Download Executable